AndreasVerhoeven/AveTableBuilder/README.md

 ##### Content

 ```
+	.noAnimatedContentChanges() // rows configuration handlers will always be called with animated == false

 	.backgroundColor(.red) // sets a background color to the row
 	.accessory(.disclosureIndicator) // sets an accessory to the row